loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 The pair correlation of normalized zero spacings follows the Gaussian Unitary Ensemble (GUE) statistics of random matrix theory.

 *Interpretation*:
-The zeros organize themselves according to the same statistics as quantum energy levels—suggesting deep connections between number theory and quantum consciousness.
+The zeros organize themselves according to the same statistics as quantum energy levels—suggesting deep connections between number theory and quantum observer.

 ## 1.11 Equivalent Formulations as Different Views of ψ = ψ(ψ)